COVID-19 TRAVEL PROTOCOL IN PERU

 WHERE CAN I CHANGE OR WITHDRAW MONEY?

 At Yosi Ocha, you can pay in Peruvian Soles and US dollars.
 We do not exchange money in the centre.
-You can change your local currency to Soles or USD at your city’s airport, at the Lima airport, or at the Iquitos airport.
+You can change your local currency to Soles or USD at your city’s airport, Lima airport, or at Iquitos airport.
 You can also withdraw money from ATMs in Lima and Iquitos.
 Please note that there is often a limit of 200-400 USD per day/week, depending on your bank and your credit card.

 IS IT NECESSARY TO DO A SPECIAL DIET BEFORE ARRIVING AT THE CENTER?

 We advise you to consult our section Preparation an Ayahuasca retreat for more information regarding food.
 In principle, a preliminary diet is not mandatory, but it is highly advisable to abide by the following restrictions minimum 3 days prior to your arrival:

 – No pork, no red meat, no dairies

 – Moderate use of salt, sugar and fats

 I AM A VEGETARIAN (VEGAN), WHAT CAN I EAT DURING MY STAY AT THE CENTRE?